chevans-lab/user-tampering/README.md

 ##

-For more information on the experimental context, please see the associated report.
+For more information on the experimental context and setup, please see the associated report and the individual files' docstrings.